What Should Be Included in a Well-Made Construction Contract

 Mark McAlpine is the founding principal and managing partner of McAlpine Attorneys and Counselors, based in Auburn Hills, Michigan.
 In his experience, one of the biggest and most common mistakes is that owners tend to rush the design process, which can lead to schedule delays and increased costs.

-This is especially relevant on larger projects that have several subcontractors or suppliers who are providing structural, mechanical, and electrical design, as well as HVAC.
-When an owner rushes the design, it’s harder for the construction manager to appropriately coordinate these different elements of the project, and “failure to do so could lead to conflicts during construction that are very expensive to resolve,” McAlpine says.
+This is especially relevant on larger projects that have several subcontractors or suppliers who are providing structural, mechanical, HVAC, and electrical design.
+When an owner rushes the design, it’s harder for the construction manager to coordinate these essential elements of the project.
+“Failure to do so could lead to conflicts during construction that are very expensive to resolve,” McAlpine says.

 Have a Legally Sound Construction Contract

-However, it all comes down to the contract, and there are many professional associations and organizations providing templates that can be used for construction projects.
+However, it all comes down to the contract.
+There are many professional associations and organizations providing templates for construction projects.
 These can be customized for each project, and it isn’t unheard of for either party to adjust the contract documents to shift risk to the other side.

 “In their base form, they are good, fair baseline documents that can get a project up and going and give everyone a level of comfort that this document has been prepared in a fair way that’s reasonable for all sides,” Herstein says.
 “The key is to have someone take a look at the contract for you.”

 McAlpine agrees.
-Customizing standard contracts requires a great deal of expertise that even a company’s in-house attorney may lack.
-One major reason for this is that construction contracts incorporate outside documents, such as building codes or testing standards, and it’s hard to fully know how one change could affect other provisions.
+Customizing standard contracts requires expertise that even a company’s in-house attorney may lack.
+One major reason for this is that construction contracts incorporate outside documents, such as building codes or industry standards.
+It’s hard to fully know how change orders could affect other provisions.

 “There’s a lot of complexity to how these documents interact with each other,” he explains.
 “When you modify one, if you’re not careful, there can be a ripple effect.
 There are multiple layers of documents that have to be taken into consideration.”

-Increasingly, attorneys specializing in construction are helping clients navigate issues around price escalation, supply delays, and labor shortages.
-How you allocate risk for these issues should initially be addressed in the contract phase.
+Attorneys specializing in construction help clients navigate issues around price escalation, supply delays, and scope creep.
+You should address how you allocate risk for these issues in the contract phase.
 “These problems really didn’t exist as much three years ago, certainly not to the extent that they do today,” Herstein says.
 “Many older forms don’t really have this spelled out.”

-To cope with price escalation, an owner may be tempted to avoid risk by locking in a price, McAlpine says.
-However, by doing this, general contractors may in turn try to cover their bottom line by building in contingencies for the increases.
+To cope with price escalation, an owner may want to avoid risk by locking in a price, McAlpine says.
+However, by doing this, general contractors may, in turn, try to cover their bottom line by building in contingencies for the increases.
 One solution is for one party to cover a certain percentage of an increase, say up to 10 percent, with the other paying anything that goes over.

-Owners don’t usually like this approach, so McAlpine’s firm has recently developed a more palatable solution.
+Owners typically do not favor this approach, so McAlpine’s firm has recently developed a more palatable solution.
 “There are a handful of commodities that are the most volatile right now, so in some cases, we’re putting in price escalation clauses that are key to those specific commodities,” he says.
-Said commodities depend on the job and the day—sometimes the hour—such as lumber, steel, and roofing materials.

 Willingness to negotiate goes a long way toward successfully resolving an issue, and it’s rare that contractors and private owners go to litigation.
 However, patience is vital right now as the construction industry copes with supply and labor shortages.